gautam-divyanshu/chatgpt_clone/README.md

    - Create a service account and download JSON key
    - Create a Document AI processor
    - Note the processor ID and location
+   - To get the `GOOGLE_APPLICATION_CREDENTIALS`, you need to create a service account with the "Document AI API User" role.
+After creating the service account, create a key and download the JSON file.
+The content of this JSON file should be the value of your `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+   - The `GOOGLE_CLOUD_PROCESSOR_ID` is the ID of the Document AI processor you create in the Google Cloud Console.
+   - The `GOOGLE_CLOUD_LOCATION` is the region where your Document AI processor is located (e.g., `us`, `eu`).

 ## 🗂️ Project Structure